divyanshi2323/Explainable-AI-System/README.md

 ## Conclusion

-Traditional machine learning models often behave as "black boxes."
-This project demonstrates how Explainable AI techniques like SHAP can improve transparency, interpretability, and trust in AI-based healthcare applications while providing meaningful insights into model predictions.
+Traditional machine learning models often behave as "black boxes".
+This project demonstrates how Explainable AI techniques like SHAP can improve transparency, interpretability and trust in AI-based healthcare applications while providing meaningful insights into model predictions.